lightningWhite/keyhole/readme.md

 Docker or Python, the raw python script must be used with its dependencies installed.

+The installation (copying the script to /bin) can be performed by running the following:
+* ./install.sh

 ## Features

 * Multiple user logins